-We’ve been hearing more and more about Lowat veggie capsules as a weight loss supplement.
-At a fraction of the cost of similar products, this was an intriguing product for one of our in-depth reviews, so we looked at the ingredients, negative side effects, scientific data, and customer support.
-We also read reviews and user comments online, and summarized what we found into a condensed summary for our readers.
+It’s been a long journey, but I feel I’m now qualified to give you some insight on whether or not to take Lowat.
+At a fraction of the cost of similar products, this was an intriguing one for an in-depth review, so we looked at the ingredients, negative side effects, and scientific data.
+We also read reviews and user comments online.
+We then summarized, refined and condensed to give you the bottom line.

-To start with, Lowat is a diet supplement that contains a proprietary blend of Dolichos Biflorus extract and Piper Betle Extract.
-This diet supplement is meant to be taken 3 times a day before your meals with a glass of water, and each container comes with a one month supply for only $19.
-The capsules are easy to take, and are convenient to take anywhere.
+To start with, Lowat is a diet supplement that contains a proprietary blend of dolichos biflorus and piper betle extracts.
+It is meant to be taken three times a day before meals with a glass of water.
+Each container comes with a one-month supply for only $19.
+The capsules are easy to take and portable.

-Lowat has been around since 2011, and it’s produced by a company called Swanson Health Products, which has been around since 1969.
-The longevity as a company, and the all-natural ingredients are both positive signs, and the affordability of this product many it an intriguing diet supplement option, but read on…
+Lowat has been around since 2011, and it’s produced by Swanson Health Products, which has been around since 1969.
+The longevity as a company and all-natural ingredients are both positive signs.
+The affordability of this one makes it an intriguing diet supplement option but read on…

 “I’ve been taking these for 3 weeks with no weight loss,” said one disappointed dieter.

 Something else that was a recurring theme in Lowat reviews was the negative side effects that were attributed to this diet supplement.
 “I’ve been taking Lowat for a few weeks now, and I’m constantly dehydrated and jittery,” said one user.

 Another user commented that “I’ve been constipated and bloated ever since starting with Lowat.”

 Our research shows if a particular part of a weight-loss regimen or diet supplement is troublesome (taste, lack of results, negative side effects, etc.) the likelihood of losing weight and keeping it off is slim.
 If Lowat does cause these adverse reactions, this could be an issue.